 Firstly, we have to let people know that Family Fast Day is coming up.
 We try to put up a poster at the entrance to the church and a notice in the newsletter a few weeks earlier so that people will be thinking about Lent before the season arrives.
 It’s always eye-catching and reminds us of the difference we can make.

-This Lent, donate to CAFOD’s Family Fast Day Appeal and have your donations matched by the UK government
+This Lent, donate to CAFOD’s Family Fast Day Appeal.

 2. Give out collection envelopes and prayer cards